Laser Welding Technical Terms and Definitions

 - LEV (Local Exhaust Ventilation)

-- Ventilation system that captures fumes and particles at the source, essential for safe welding.
+- Ventilation system that captures fumes and particles at the source, important for exposure-control planning.

 - LIA (Laser Institute of America)